|the city of blinding lights|

 My feet touched holy ground there on the concrete slab beneath the bleachers of section 521.

-We may expect to meet God at church on Sunday, but it's probably time to stop acting as though he lives within four walls.
-Oh, that we would each have eyes to see and hearts to recognize God's holy presence here.
-Wherever that may be.
+We may expect to meet God at church on Sunday, but it's probably time to stop acting as though God dwells within four walls.
+Oh, that we would each have eyes to see and hearts to recognize God's holy presence all around us.

-Even if it is a rock concert at the football stadium downtown.
+Even a rock concert at the football stadium downtown.